patprem/FaceMorphingTool/README.md

 <!-- CONTRIBUTE -->
 ## Contribute

+If you like this project and interested to contribute:
-* Show your support by ⭐ the project.
+* Please show your support by ⭐ (star) the project.
 * Submit pull requests and improve the repo overall quality.

 <p align="right">(<a href="#top">back to top</a>)</p>